args10/newzr/README.md

 # newzr
-A lightweight and user-friendly news application
+A lightweight, user-friendly application for local news.